top of page

 Two adults wear cow onesie costumes

+Partying with the Portuguese crew?
 Pay homage to the world's happiest cows, those that roam the Azores islands and whose milk produces the famous Queijo de São Jorge.
-Carry an Azores flag while donning these cow onesies and you'll achieve a look that's sure to be amoo-zing — especially among a crowd of Portuguese friends.
-Plus, this makes a great family costume idea if you go as a herd of Azorean cows ;)
+Create this memorable costume by carrying an Azores flag and donning a cow onesie.
+You can also make this a family costume if you go as a herd!

 6. Cristiano Ronaldo